baltimoreheritage/tours/_posts/2015-11-07-mount-vernon-slavery-emancipation.md

 > ”I remember well when President Buchanan was elected, I was a large boy.
 I came to Baltimore when General Grant was elected, worked in a livery stable for three years, three years with Dr. Owens as a waiter and coachman, 3 years with Mr. Thomas Winans on Baltimore Street as a butler, 3 years with Mr. Oscar Stillman of Boston, then 11 years with Mr. Robert Garrett on Mt.
 Vernon Place as head butler, after which I entered the catering business and continued until about twelve years ago.
 In my career I have had the opportunity to come in contact with the best white people and the most cultured class in Maryland and those visiting Baltimore.
 This class is about gone, now we have a new group, lacking the refinement, the culture and taste of those that have gone by."[8]

-African American caterers prospered near Mount Vernon following the Civil War included:
+Other African American caterers also prospered near Mount Vernon following the Civil War.

-James W. Hughes (1849-1921), 12 E. Centre Street
+**James W. Hughes** (1849-1921), 12 E. Centre Street:

 - "Coming to this city at age 18 , two years after the close of civil war, and hampered as he was by the lack of common schooling, which every boy today enjoys, he entered business, and by sheer merit and persistence achieved success.
 His work made him friends as well as customers, who heralded abroad the fame of his culinary skill."[9]
 - President of the YMCA, long-time treasurer for St. James, contributor to the NAACP
 - Established Hughes Catering Company, 1884 at 524 St. Paul Street, moved to 12 E. Centre Street ca1905

-Benjamin Simms and daughter Mrs. Emma Simmes, 1045 Cathedral Street
+**Benjamin Simms** and daughter **Mrs. Emma Simmes**, 1045 Cathedral Street

 - Born in Annapolis ca, Benjamin Simms came to Baltimore in employ of Lennox Birckhead

 Job opportunities for free blacks changed before and after the Civil War:

-- In 1850s, competition from whites and violence against blacks in skilled trades - like caulking - forced free and, by 1860s, emancipated blacks into less skilled trades including the service industry.
+- **1850s**: competition from whites and violence against blacks in skilled trades - like caulking - forced free and, by 1860s, emancipated blacks into less skilled trades including the service industry.
 - Catering declined in late 19th early 20th century, changing dining preferences, alcohol with need for permits, bonds.